johnssproul/RepeatProfiler/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 ##### Preparing user_groups.txt for -corr
 If you are making profiles for multiple samples and want to compare profile shape across samples using the correlation analysis feature (i.e., the -corr flag).
-The -corr flag requires that you provide an input text file (user_groups.txt) that assigns your samples to groups you want to compare.
-The program can auto generate the base user_groups.txt file using this command:
+This command is designed for cases when multiple samples per category are present (e.g., multiple individuals per species) such that -within group correlation values can be compared to -between group values.
+The -corr flag requires that you provide an input text file (user_groups.txt) that assigns your samples to groups.
+The user can generate this file manually, or use the program to auto-generate the base user_groups.txt file using this command:
 ```sh
 repeatprof pre-corr < -u for unpaired reads  or -p paired reads  > <path reads folder>
 ```

-After running this command the user_groups.txt will be generated based on your reads and all you have to do is to replace the placeholder 'TEMPORARY' with your own group numbers such that each sample belonging to a given group has the same number in the 'group' collumn.
+After running this command the user_groups.txt will be generated based on your input reads and you can simply replace the placeholder 'TEMPORARY' with your own group numbers such that each sample belonging to a given group has the same number in the 'group' column.
 You can run this command to view the file and verify that it is in the correct format.
 ```sh
 repeatprof pre-corr -v
 ```
-You need to have your edited user_groups.txt in the same directory in which you are running the above command.
+(Note: you need to have your edited user_groups.txt in the same directory in which you are running the above command.)

-##### Now you are all set for generating profiles that include correlation output.
 &nbsp;
 &nbsp;
 In case you terminated the run, you can use this command to clean up intermediate files created by the tool if you want
 ```sh
 repeatprof clean
 ```
-# Understanding the output---In-depth Tutorial
+# Understanding the output
 In this section, we walk through a sample output/outputs generated by the sample input data [here].
 We will cover:

 **What is in the output folder section**
 - what each file means
  - How are the graphs generated and scaled
  - How is the phylip file generated

-**How to get the most out of the tool**

- - How to find good repeat reference sequence if you don’t have any based on your reads

- - How to use the phylip formatted file correctly and get the most out of the trees you generate.

- - How to get the most out of the tool and your data

 ## What is in the output folder